MicrosoftDocs/fabric-docs/docs/real-time-intelligence/user-flow-2.md

 ---
 # User flow 2:Transform events from streaming sources

 The Real-Time Hub is used to discover and manage your streaming data in Fabric.
 Ingesting streaming data with the Real-Time Hub is the first step in seamlessly integrating your data in Fabric, which, in turn, empowers analysts to extract real-time insights from the data.
-The rich set of available connectors ensures that regardless of you streaming source, you can effortlessly import data into Fabric.
+The rich set of available connectors ensures that regardless of your streaming source, you can effortlessly import data into Fabric.

-This user flow shows how a data engineer can load, transform and certify events from a wide variety of streaming sources into the Real-Time data hub.
+This user flow shows how a data engineer can load, transform, and certify events from a wide variety of streaming sources into the Real-Time Hub.

 :::image type="content" source="media/user-flows/user-flow-2.png" alt-text="Schematic image showing the steps in user flow 2.":::